Hørsholm Municipality: Data-driven energy management unlocks substantial energy savings

 Learn how the public building owner, Hørsholm Municipality, has combined artificial intelligence and 100% data-driven energy management.
 Electricity, gas, district heating, and water consumption is now being monitored daily by the AI.

-A new energy management system in Hørsholm Municipality shows that combining artificial intelligence and 100 % data-driven energy management is the key to significant carbon reductions, while unlocking substantial savings.
+Significant energy savings: A new energy management system in Hørsholm Municipality shows that the combination of artificial intelligence and 100 % data-driven energy management is the key to significant carbon reductions, while unlocking substantial savings.

 (Credit: This article was first published in Danish by Energiforumdanmark.dk.)

 Sustainable investments don't equal high costs.